 Blood types are important if a person ever wants to donate blood or needs a blood transfusion.
 Getting blood of the wrong type can make a person sick.
 That's why hospitals and blood banks are very careful with donated blood and make sure the person gets the right type.

 People might need blood transfusions when they're sick or if they lose blood.
 Without enough healthy blood, the body won't get the oxygen and energy it needs.
 Healthy blood also protects you from germs and other invaders.

 Now that you know how important blood is, what can you do?
-Kids generally aren't allowed to donate blood, but when you're older consider giving the gift of life!
+Kids usually aren't allowed to donate blood.
+But when you're older, consider giving the gift of life!